This post may contain affiliate links. Please read my disclosure policy.

 Ingredients

-1/2 cup Buttery Spread, chopped and frozen for 30 minutes (Smart Balance or Earth Balance)
+- ½ cup dairy-free butter, chopped and frozen for 30 minutes

 Instructions

-Take 1/2 cup of buttery spread (Smart Balance or Earth Balance) and spread it out in small chunks on a freezer-safe plate.
-Put the plate with the buttery spread on it and place it in the freezer for 30 minutes.
+Take the dairy-free butter and spread it out in small chunks on a freezer-safe plate.
+Then, place it in the freezer for 30 minutes.

-In a food processor put in the gluten-free flour mix, frozen buttery spread chunks, and salt and pulse until crumbly.
+In a food processor, put in the gluten-free flour, frozen dairy-free butter chunks, and salt and pulse until crumbly.
 Mix in one tablespoon of ice water (water only) and pulse.
 Add one more tablespoon of ice water and pulse until it forms into a ball.

-If you don’t have a food processor use two forks or a pastry cutter to cut in the buttery spread into the flour and salt.
+If you don’t have a food processor, use two forks or a pastry cutter to cut in the dairy-free butter into the flour and salt.
 Cut in until crumbly.
-Mix in one tablespoon of ice water and mix, add second tablespoon ice water and mix until it forms a ball.
+Mix in one tablespoon of ice water and mix.
+Add a second tablespoon of ice water and mix until it forms a ball.

-Take the ball of pie dough and any stray pieces of dough and place them on a piece of parchment paper.
+Take the ball of pie dough and any stray pieces of dough and place them on a piece of parchment paper that is on top of a pastry mat.
 Pat out into a round patty.

 Place another piece of parchment paper over the pie dough and use a rolling pin to roll out to the pie crust to the size you need.
 Roll away from the center in different directions to evenly spread it out into a circle.
 Grab the parchment paper on the corners and turn the whole pie dough and both parchment papers over several times while rolling out.

-I have a pastry mat that shows the measurements of the pie pan so that it’s easy to know how big to roll it.
-If you don’t have something like that simply turn your pie pan over on top to see how big you need it to be.
+Using a pastry mat is really helpful in that it shows the measurements of the pie pan so that you know how big to roll it.
+If you don’t have something like that, turn your pie pan over on top to see how big you need it to be.
 You’ll want it a little larger than your pie pan.

 Remove the parchment paper slowly.
 You may need to tear it in strips to get it off.
 Repair any tears that might happen by pushing the dough together with your fingers and then gently smooth out.

-Now that you have it in the pie pan and the edge has been decorated put it in the refrigerator for 30 minutes to chill.
-After it’s chilled take it out and fill it with your pie filling and bake according to directions.
-I find that it bakes best on one of the lower racks.
+Now that you have it in the pie pan and the edge has been decorated, put it in the refrigerator for 30 minutes to chill.
+After it’s chilled, take it out, fill it with your pie filling, and bake it according to directions.
+I find that it bakes best on the lowest oven rack.

 Making a Lattice Design

 Place the strips across the pie like a basket weave.
-Some of my strips did break but the dough is very easy to pinch back together.
-Seal the edges of the pie crust and decorate the edge using your fingers or use a fork to pinch together.
+If the strips tear, the dough is very easy to pinch back together.
+Seal the edges of the pie crust and decorate the edge using your fingers or use a fork along the top edge.

 Bake according to your pie recipe.